chrisanthropic/terraform-import-github-organization/README.md

 ```

 ### Teams
 Imports all teams belonging to the organization.
-Also writes a Terraform resource block in a unique file per team (`gihtub-teams-$TEAM_NAME.tf`), using the following template and populating it with values pulled via the Github API:
+Also writes a Terraform resource block in a unique file per team (`github-teams-$TEAM_NAME.tf`), using the following template and populating it with values pulled via the Github API:

 ```
 resource "github_team" "$TEAM_NAME" {